Drool Rash vs Eczema: How to Tell the Difference

 - It is also important to avoid any irritating substances that may worsen the drool rash.
 Consider switching to dye free and fragrance free products for your home and your baby’s skin.

-- LOW SHRINKAGE: After pre-washing process, makes its shrinkage lower than similar products.
-High-temperature washing or drying will cause slight shrinkage.
+- LOW SHRINKAGE: Pre-washing technology makes the shrinkage of our baby burp cloths lower than similar products.
+High-temperature washing or drying will cause slight shrinkage, but will recover soon after the next normal temperature wash.

 - Try to keep your baby’s skin dry in order to prevent drool rash.
 Keep a clean, dry burp cloth handy for continual wiping of saliva.